luissilva1044894/Pyrez/README.md

 ### Key Features :gem:
  * Entire coverage of [Hi-Rez Studios API endpoints][hi-rez-studios-developer-guide], supporting all games and its platforms.
- * Use the same client for sync and async ([PEP 492](https://www.python.org/dev/peps/pep-0492/)) usage.
+ * Use the same client for sync and async ([PEP 492][python-pep-492]) usage.
  * Easy to use with an object oriented design.
- * Rapidly begin interacting with the API, no more always having to write tedious code.
+ * Rapidly begin interacting with the API - No more always having to write tedious code.
- * Low number of dependencies: Installing and using is simple as possible, without having to deal with long dependency chains.
+ * Low number of dependencies - Installing and using is simple as possible, without having to deal with long dependency chains.
- * Caching tools: Avoid useless API calls, <!--such as `/createsession` every 15 minutes,--> keeping your requests low.
+ * Caching tools - Avoid useless API calls, <!--such as `/createsession` every 15 minutes,--> keeping your requests low.
- * Authentication with the API is managed internally: Sessions are <!--self managed and automatically--> created only when needed.
+ * Authentication with the API is managed internally - Sessions are <!--self managed and automatically--> created only when needed.
 If a Session expire, the script will try refreshing them.

 ### Description & Philosophy :coffee:
 The purpose of this project is to expose and simplify the interacting with Hi-Rez Studios API for third party and/or individual standalone projects, without the headache of learning the ins and outs of API authentication and structure.